Call for Papers

 - Poster.
 This formal graphic presentation format offers an excellent opportunity for gathering detailed feedback on your work-in-progress and reporting on tech mining results.
 Proposed work should be empirical in nature and reflect work in which an early career researcher has led the research, and/or played a significant role in the research.

-Once you are ready to make a submission for your special session proposal, oral presentation, power talk, or poster, click on the link above.
+Once you are ready to make a submission for your special session, oral presentation, power talk, or poster, click on the link above.
 You will be redirected to the EasyChair login site for the GTM 2019.
 After login, click on the “New Submission” menu option.
 For all submission, please enter a text abstract (250 word maximum) in the submission form and select the submission category.
 Submissions for oral presentations will have the option to check “Oral presentation (power talk if rejected for oral presentation)”.

 Key Dates for 2019